istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/opencensusagent/index.md

 EOF
 {{< /text >}}

-### Install the backend

-For this example, we will use Jaeger as the backend.
+### Deploy OpenTelemetry Collector

 OpenTelemetry collector supports exporting traces to a [several backends by default](https://github.com/open-telemetry/opentelemetry-collector/blob/master/exporter/README.md#general-information), with extensions that [support more](https://github.com/open-telemetry/opentelemetry-collector-contrib#exporters).

-Follow the [Jaeger installation](/docs/ops/integrations/jaeger/#installation) documentation to deploy Jaeger into your cluster or run:

-{{< text bash >}}
-$ kubectl apply -f {{< github_file >}}/samples/addons/jaeger.yaml
-{{< /text >}}

-### Install OpenTelemetry Collector

-[OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) can be used to receive spans and export them to a set of backends.
-Configure the collector to export spans to the Jaeger instance.
+Deploy and configure the collector to receive and export spans to the Jaeger instance:

 {{< text bash >}}
 $ kubectl apply -f - <<EOF